christofmuc/dw8000_wav2syx/README.md

 I am interested in trying to load more complicated error cases, so feel free to contact me and provide me with the WAV files that don't load, maybe there is a chance to scratch the data from the WAV file anyway.

+There are two command line switches that you can use to experiement yourself:

+  1. If the file is not reported as "clipped", we use a low pass filter before determining the zero-crossings.
+Sometimes this low pass filter is doing too much, so you can turn it off by specifying `--lowpass False` on the command line.
+  2. Depending on the noise level, to get a clear zero crossing we assume the signal crosses zero and then raises to some value before it returns again to the other side.
+The so called hysteresis threshold can be set with the parameter `--threshold 0.05`, the default is 0.05 but feel free to play around, sometimes 0.1 or even 0.3 has worked better for some files.

 ## Other uses

 If you want to see what is actually stored on tape, you can run the same conversion process in two steps: